 Weed control mechanisms fit into two categories - general and specific.

-General: apply a process to the whole of the crop, and hope that the mechanism applied specifically harms weeds more than the crop.
+General: apply a process to the whole of the crop which harms weeds more than the crop.

-Specific: apply a mechanism specifically to plants identified as weeds, and apply a general disruption mechanism to harm those specific weeds more that the crop plants around it.
+Specific: apply a disruptive mechanism specifically to plants identified as weeds, hence harming the weeds more that the crop.

 (The labels are confusing and often used in the reverse sense - a specific herbicide is applied generally to the crop in the hope that it will damage the weeds more than the crop).